FDio/csit/docs/job_specs/report_iterative/2n-clx/vpp-mlr-00.md

 1c AND 78b AND ndrpdr AND x710 AND drv_avf AND ethip6-ip6scale2m
 2c AND 78b AND ndrpdr AND x710 AND drv_avf AND ethip6-ip6scale2m
 4c AND 78b AND ndrpdr AND x710 AND drv_avf AND ethip6-ip6scale2m
+##### ethip6-ip6scale2m-rnd
+1c AND 78b AND ndrpdr AND x710 AND drv_avf AND ethip6-ip6scale2m-rnd
+2c AND 78b AND ndrpdr AND x710 AND drv_avf AND ethip6-ip6scale2m-rnd
+4c AND 78b AND ndrpdr AND x710 AND drv_avf AND ethip6-ip6scale2m-rnd
 #### dpdk-vfio-pci
 ##### ethip6-ip6base
 1c AND 78b AND ndrpdr AND x710 AND drv_vfio_pci AND ethip6-ip6base